-My teaching assignment for the 2016-17 academic year is as follows:
+My teaching assignment for the 2021 year is as follows:

 My office is located in DL 785.
-You are welcome to walk-in/call during normal working hours for discussion.
-If you need to meet me at some other time, please send me an e-mail at panda AT cse.ohio-state.edu to make an appointment.
+During the online sessions, if you need to meet me, please send me an e-mail at panda AT cse.ohio-state.edu to make an appointment.
 You are also welcome to send me your questions/doubts through e-mail and I will try my best to answer them asap.